matrix-org/sygnal/README.rst

 sygnal can use gunicorn's extra hook to perform a clean shutdown which tries as hard as possible to ensure no messages are lost.

-There are two config files:
+There are two config files: # TODO
  * sygnal.conf (The app-specific config file)
  * gunicorn_config.py (gunicorn's config file)